 Today we eat, drink, and are merry.
 We watch parades and (American) football.
 We commemorate brotherhood and the coming together of the Pilgrims and Native Americans, and remember the first Thanksgiving with its turkey, corn, gravy, pumpkin pie, and all those other goodies.

 Or so the myth goes.

 The food we now associate with the holiday was mostly unknown to the colonists.
 They probably didn’t have turkey, but more likely water fowl from nearby (most likely geese).
-And deer, as the Indian chief brought 5 with him.
-No potatoes, as they were not introduced yet, no pumpkin pie, since they had no flour, and no cranberries, though some might have been used for their tartness.
+And deer, as the Native American chief brought five with him.
+No potatoes, as they hadn’t been introduced yet, no pumpkin pie, since they had no flour, and no cranberries, though some might have been used for their tartness.
 It wasn’t until 50 years later that they were cooked in sugar.
 There was lots of salt and probably a lot of seafood, corn, and a few greens there.
 However, the meal consisted mainly of meat.
-Vegetarians were out of luck – no good greens and no tofurkey.
+Vegetarians were out of luck—no good greens and no tofurkey.

-But despite the myth of the holiday not living up to its reality, it is still an important day in American culture.
-Today begins the holiday season and the subsequent holiday shopping season.
-More importantly, it’s a day where we remember that we are one nation – through the good and the bad.
+Despite the holiday’s myth not living up to its reality, it’s still an important day in American culture.
+Today begins the holiday season and the subsequent shopping season.
+More importantly, it’s a day where we remember that we are one nation—through the good and the bad.
 We come together and, for at least one day, put our differences aside.
-Around the country and world, Americans are celebrating with their friends and family nothing more than just each other’s company and the belt-bursting food that comes with it.
+Around the country and world, Americans are celebrating with their friends and family nothing more than each other’s company and the belt-bursting food that comes with it.

 And, of course, football.

 For more information on the United States, visit my country and city guides to US travel.